Alistair (Dragon Age): Critical reception

 Alistair has received a positive reception from critics, mainly for his sarcastic remarks and romance.
 Gamestm named Alistair as one of Bioware's eight most memorable companions.
 GamesRadar staff placed him at number 37 in a list of the 50 best game characters of the seventh generation of video game consoles, commenting "Dragon Age: Origins had plenty of memorable characters, but chief among them was the would-be bastard king Alistair."
 Tom Senior named Alistair as his personal favorite character, commenting that "A little laughter goes a long way, and Alistair shines as the self-aware bastard contender for the throne", and gave context that Origins can be very serious and dark in tone.
 The results of a match-up poll of Dragon Age characters hosted by Bioware as part of a March Madness theme in March 2015 revealed that fans voted the Origins Warden protagonist, Alistair, Varric Tethras and Morrigan as preferred party leader, warrior, rogue and mage in an ideal party respectively.

 John Walker, writing for PC Gamer praised Alistair's conversations with Morrigan as one of the highlights of Origins.
-Eurogamer's Oli Welsh noted that Alistair and Morrigan are the "stars" of the game's companions; their bickering in particular evoked sexual tension in his view, a sentiment shared by his colleague Kieron Gillen from Rock, Paper, Shotgun.
+Eurogamers Oli Welsh noted that Alistair and Morrigan are the "stars" of the game's companions; their bickering in particular evoked sexual tension in his view, a sentiment shared by his colleague Kieron Gillen from Rock, Paper, Shotgun.
 Nevertheless, he criticized their respective storylines as being "contrived" and their dialogue and animation as being "wooden and stiff".
 Rock, Paper, Shotguns Alec Meer liked Alistair, and commented that he had some nice comic deflections.
 He said that Alistair, along with Shale, brought needed levity to the otherwise grim world of Dragon Age, describing the both of them as the game's most vital voices.
 Meer also commented that Alistair made him wish he had made his character female, believing him to be a better love interest than Morrigan due to his cheery put-downs rather than her "snide oh-I'm-bit-naughty-me line".
 Mike Fahey, writing for Kotaku, praised Alistair as having some of the most amusing lines in the game during his review of Origins.
 Fahey particularly praised Steve Valentine's voice acting, calling Alistair's voice his favourite in the game and noting that many of Alistair's lines would have fallen flat were it not for Valentine's timing.
 During an interview with Ray Muzyka (the co-founder and CEO of BioWare), VideoGamer.com's interviewer said that while he did not like Alistair at first he grew to like him and his humour, although Muzyka himself did not like the character.
 Kirk Hamilton, also writing for Kotaku, called Alistair one of his favorite characters, and looked forward to seeing how he got on with the "worldly" Isabella during The Silent Grove.
 Walker believed that his friendship with Alistair had an "echo of reality", and felt that his sarcasm plus balancing his emotions and bravado "continue[d] to resonate".